 In order to ensure all students have access to technology on the same platform, all District 207 students are issued a school-owned and managed Chromebook.
 There is no fee for the Chromebook, no charge for maintenance and most repairs are completed at no cost to the student (see below for exceptions).
 Should a student leave the district, the Chromebook must be returned.
 Students are expected to have and use their school-issued Chromebook on a daily basis in school.
 Our Chromebook management system allows the district to quickly and efficiently make changes to software and device settings, ensuring all students have access to required instructional resources including specialized assessment programs that are only available on the Chromebook platform.

-- Students are expected to have their school issued Chromebook at school every day.
+- Students are expected to have and use their school-issued Chromebook at school every day.

-- Students are expected to maintain their Chromebook in good repair.
+- Students are expected to maintain and care for their Chromebook to the best of their ability.

 - Students are expected to make a report (East | South | West) or visit the ChromeDepot as soon as possible if their school issued Chromebook is damaged, lost, or stolen.